Lord5558/spreadsheet_translate/README.md

-# spreadsheet_translate

-   #Translating the spreadsheet - easy and quick#
+   # Translating the spreadsheet - easy and quick#
    by Aleksandrov M. 2022, Amsterdam